Mehvix/notes/hugo/content/docs/cogsci-c100/mem-strategies.md

 ## Mood-congruence effect

 - **[Mood-congruence effect](https://en.wikipedia.org/wiki/Emotion_and_memory#The_mood_congruence_effect)**: tendency to recall experiences that are consistent with one’s current good or bad mood
 - Depressed people are likely to recall more negative experiences than positive experiences

+{{< columns >}}<!-- mathjax fix -->
 - Currently depressed people recall their parents as rejecting, punitive, and guilt-promoting, whereas formerly depressed people describe their parents much as do those who have never suffered depression
-    * In the long run, people tend to recall pleasant events better than unpleasant ones (negativity bias)
+* In the long run, people tend to recall pleasant events better than unpleasant ones (positivity bias)
+    * E.x. you recall your good gradeschool teachers, but not the bad ones
+* In the short run, we tend to experience a negativity bias
     * E.x. you have a good day but recall the one bad experience as you're falling asleep
-    * In the short run, we tend to experience a negativity bias
-        * E.x. you recall your good gradeschool teachers, but not the bad ones
+<---><!-- mathjax fix -->
 ![](/docs/cogsci-c100/mem-strategies/mood.png)
+{{< /columns >}}

 ## Mood effect

 - **Mood effect**: people score more poorly on memory tests when they are depressed

 ## Introversion/extraversion factor

 - **Introversion/extraversion factor**: introverts are more easily distracted by outside noise/music during encoding than extraverts